kooroshsajadi/retrieval-augmented-generation/README.md

 ```
 Replace the above mentioned script path with your desired path.

+## 🚧 Status

+> **Note**: This project is **under active development**.
+Expect changes in structure and functionality in the near future.
+Currently focused on document deduplication management.

 ## 📄 License

 This project is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) (the "License").
 You may not use, copy, modify, or distribute this project except in compliance with the License.
 A copy of the License is included in the [LICENSE](./LICENSE) file in this repository.